sonic-net/SONiC/doc/srv6/SRv6_uSID.md

 - Active uSID:    The first uSID
 - Next uSID:      The next uSID after the Active uSID.
 - Last uSID:      The last uSID in the carrier before the End-of-Carrier
 - End-of-Carrier: A globally reserved uSID that marks the end of a uSID list.
 The End-of-Carrier ID is 0000.
-As may End-of-Carriers as required to complete full 128-bits IPv6 address
+As many End-of-Carriers as required to complete full 128-bits IPv6 address

 ![](images/SRv6_uSID_Example.png)